SovereignCloudStack/standards/Standards/scs-0114-v1-secure-connections.md

 For example this includes authentication data of customers and internal OpenStack configuration data such as encryption keys among others.
 OpenStack does not generically mandate or preconfigure the use of specific protection mechanisms by itself and instead only makes recommendations about best practices in its offical [Security Guide](https://docs.openstack.org/security-guide/).

-To address the potential lack of implementation of such mechanisms by a CSP and to establish a reliable foundation for communication data protection in SCS clouds, SCS formulates this standard for securing communication channels in the infrastructure, so that a customer can rely on adequate security mechanisms being in use.
+To address the potential lack of implementation of such mechanisms by a CSP and to establish a reliable foundation for communication data protection in SCS clouds, the SCS project formulates this standard for securing communication channels in the infrastructure, so that a customer can rely on adequate security mechanisms being in use.

 ## Design Considerations

 There are many communication channels in OpenStack with different characteristics, location and eligible means of protection.
 Not all channels are equally easy to secure and some protection mechanisms might put unbearable burdens on a CSP.
-Hence, careful assessment is required to determine for which SCS will either mandate or recommend the use of a protection mechanism.
+Hence, careful assessment is required to determine for which the SCS standard will either mandate or recommend the use of a protection mechanism.

 For this distinction to be made, communication channels must be categorized and classified accordingly.